 Q: Is A Master’s Hands, LLC Licensed?

 A: Yes, we are a licensed business located in Littleton, CO.
 We are registered with the Federal government, and also with the State of Colorado.
 Many of the skills/services we provide do not require a specific license in CO, but we do have a residential contractors license (Class-C General Contractor), and we’re an EPA Certified Renovator.
 We are also ACHP Certified as a professional handyman company.
 We maintain a number of other field related certifications and strive to build our skills through continuing education.
 For example, our founder is also a NABCEP Certified Solar PV Installer.
-We also have team members who hold state licenses in specific trade areas, including a licensed Master electrician.
+We also have business partners who hold state licenses in specific trade areas, including licensed master electrician and licensed master plumber.

 Q: Is A Master’s Hands, LLC a member of the Better Business Bureau?

 Q: Why should I do business with A Master’s Hands, LLC?

 A: We seek to serve each of our clients “As Unto the Lord” (Colossians 3:23-24)…by striving to do all things with a servant heart.
-We are men of integrity, perform our work efficiently, and strive to leave your home or place of business as clean as we found it (or cleaner).
-With AMH you’ll have men working for you who are honest, reliable, and kind.
+We are men of integrity who are honest, reliable, respectful and kind.
 We don’t smoke, use foul language, play loud music, or wear inappropriate clothing on the job site.
-We’re respectful, and earn our clients’ respect and trust.
-This is why many of our clients call when they’re planning to be on vacation…they give us their “punch list” of work items to be done, and give us their keys and garage codes so we have access to the property and can complete the list before they return.
+We earn our clients’ respect and trust.
+This is why many of our clients call when they’re planning to be on vacation… they give us their “punch list” of work items to be done, and give us their keys and garage codes so we have access to the property and can complete the list before they return.
 We realize it takes a long time to build/earn a solid reputation and are proud of ours.